 Alison Milliman, Founder

-Currently she serves on the University of Washington School of Art Board, having served as the board’s first Chairman.
-She has served as a Board member for several local non-profits, including the University of Washington Foundation.
+Currently, she serves on the University of Washington School of Art Board, having served as the board’s first Chairman.
+She has also served as a Board member for several local non-profits, including the University of Washington Foundation.

 Tim Detweiler, Director

 Tim Detweiler has spent his career working in museums and arts organizations.
-In his last two positions, he focused on advocating for Northwest artist in his roles as the Executive Director of the Museum of Northwest Art and the James & Janie Washington Foundation.
-He has consistently pushed for more recognition in the art world of Northwest artists of the past and present.
+In his last two positions, he focused on advocating for Northwest artists in his roles as the Executive Director of the Museum of Northwest Art and the James & Janie Washington Foundation.
+He has consistently pushed for more recognition past and present Northwest artists in the art world.

-Born in Connecticut and raised in Pennsylvania, Tim has been part of the Northwest art scene since he moved to the Northwest in 1997.
+Born in Connecticut and raised in Pennsylvania, Tim has been part of the Northwest art scene since he moved to the area in 1997.